When LA's Air Got Better, Kids' Asthma Cases Dropped

 It's a different story on the federal level, however.
 The Environmental Protection Agency in the Trump administration is skeptical of the health link between clean air and health.

-So George Thurston, a professor of environmental medicine at New York University, says the new findings from Southern California, come at a key moment, "because it confirms what is being questioned by the present EPA, which is that are there really are health benefits to cleaning the air.
+George Thurston, a professor of environmental medicine at New York University, says the new findings from Southern California come at a key moment "because it confirms what is being questioned by the present EPA, which is that are there really are health benefits to cleaning the air.

 You can contact NPR Science Correspondent Richard Harris at rharris@npr.org.